 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 5 augmented by ALC\DVS.2 and AVA\VAN.5.
+The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 5 augmented by ALC_DVS.2 and AVA_VAN.5.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] resp.
-[8], chapter 6.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [8], chapter 6.